TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 }
 ```

-9) Make the database migrations by typing:
+9) Change the directory of the terminal into the newly created folder and make the database migrations by typing:

+`cd Epitome`

 `sudo python manage.py migrate`